Handbook home

 On completion of this subject, students will have developed the following skills:

-- Capacity for independent critical thought, rational inquiry and self-directed learning;
+- capacity for independent critical thought, rational assessment and self-directed learning;